-For more information about this configuration view, refer to the guidelines for Reactivation Device Configuration.
+For more information about this configuration view, refer to the guidelines for Device Configuration -- the Reactivation options.

 Note that the Reactivation Configuration panel takes the Communication Server for NT defaults and is shown for reference only.

 Reactivation Configuration

 Single-click on the \mathbf{OK} button at the bottom of the screen to save these specifications to the appropriate .acg file.